The Emerald Manifesto: The ultimate guide to authentic selling

 If you have a solution to a problem that’s keeping someone up at night, staying silent isn't being polite—it’s being unhelpful.
 You aren't a predator; you’re Glinda, showing them the path they already have the power to walk.

 Chapter 2.
-The Trust Equation: The Mathematical Formula for human Connection and realtionship
+The Trust Equation: The Mathematical Formula for human Connection and relationship

 Trust isn't just a "vibe"; it’s a quantifiable metric.
 Based on the work of Maister, Green, and Galford, and central to the Metisan philosophy, we use the Trust Equation.
 This formula is taught at Harvard and INSEAD as the gold standard for professional services.